 Anne Elise Creamer, BE'13, has now accepted a graduate school assistantship in Environmental Engineering at the University of Florida.
 She won 1st place in the UG Poster Competition at the National Institute of Biological Engineering (IBE) annual conference and 3rd place in the March 2013 IBE BioExpo for her project "Baseline evaluation of groundwater quality in Central New York in the face of shale gas development".
 She is the co-president of IBE.
 Anne Elise was recognized with the 2013 Richard A. Church '64 Senior Service award "for service to the college beyond undergraduate academic requirements".
 Anne Elise also found time to be active in the Cornell Running Club and ran the 2013 Boston Marathon.
 [BE, bioenvironmental concentration, CALS]

-Walker Grimshaw, BE-EnvE'13, has worked in the Angenent Bioenergy Lab with microbial and mixed culture fuel cells and biosensors.
+Walker Grimshaw, BE-EnvE'14, has worked in the Angenent Bioenergy Lab with microbial and mixed culture fuel cells and biosensors.
 He also spent a semester with AguaClara's Foam Filtration Team, designing a water filter using reticulated polyurethane foam as a filter medium for use in emergency situations, and participated in the Spring 2012 EPA P3 competition in Washington, DC.
 He worked with the Ghana Sustainable Aid Project and went to Ecuador with Cornell's Global Health Programs in Summer 1012, and is the NGO contact for Engineers Without Borders.
 He was the treasurer this year for Cornell's "Take Back the Tap" group, and enjoyed the ski and snowboard and ultimate Frisbee clubs.
 Walker was selected as a 2012/13 Frank and Rosa Rhodes Scholarship recipient.
+Walker is competing for a Fulbright Scholarship to support research in South America on water and sanitation.
+He hopes to eventually attend graduate school in Environmental Engineering.
 [Double major BE, EnvE, minors: Math, Biology, Global Health, CoE]

 Kimberly Lin, BE'13, is a 2013 Merrill Presidential Scholar Award winner and honored BEE Professor Ashim Datta as the "Cornell professor most influential in her development".
 Kimberly also won an Outstanding Peer Advisor Award and a Most Active Volunteer award from the Society of Women Engineers.
 She has worked in the King Research Lab, BME since Fall 2010, designing and performing experiments using human blood to characterize cellular response of neutrophils to applied fluid shear stress.
 She is working to publish a study of the mechanotransduction of human neutrophils.
 She is the Business Subteam Lead for the CUAIR Engineering Student Project Team.
 She is vice president and co-founder of Cornell Christian Students.
 She is an EARS counselor and has worked as a teaching assistant in four classes, including as head assistant for BEE 2600 Principles of Biological Engineering.
 Kimberly will be going to medical school in the Fall.
 [BE, biomedical concentration, CoE]